Duet for Four

 Duet for Four is a 1982 film directed by Tim Burstall.

 Plot

-A middle aged man, Ray Martin, faces a series of problems – his wife is cheating on him, his mistress wants to get married and Americans want to take over his toy business.
+A 48-year-old man, Ray Martin, faces a series of problems – his wife is dependent on him for money while she supports a younger lover, his mistress is dissatisfied and he is vying to secure a distribution deal with US interests to take his toy business to a new level.